krakend/playground-community/README.md

 Initially the different KrakenD gateways present the following endpoints:

-* /splash composes responses from several local datasources
+* `/splash` composes responses from several local datasources
-* /showrss/{id} composes responses from two RSS feeds
+* `/showrss/{id}` composes responses from two RSS feeds
-* /nick/{nick} composes responses from actual github and bitbucket api endpoints
+* `/nick/{nick}` composes responses from actual github and bitbucket api endpoints

-To add more, edit the file `krakend/krakend.json`, the easiest way is to **drag this file anytime to the [KrakenD designer](http://www.krakend.io/designer/)** and download the resulting file.
+To add more endpoints, edit the file `krakend/krakend.json`.
+The easiest way to do it is by **dragging this file to the [KrakenD designer](http://www.krakend.io/designer/)** and download the edited file.

-To change the data in the static server (simulating your backend) edit, add or delete files in the **`data`** folder.
+To change the data in the static server (simulating your backend API) edit, add or delete files in the **`data`** folder.

 ## Available demos